snadi/bookstore/README.md

 api_1      | (Use `node --trace-deprecation ...` to show where the warning was created)
 ```

+This log will take some time to appear because the database is bootstraping and
+the script is populating the database with some mock data.
+In other words, only
+start accessing/testing the app once you see the output as shown above.

 Then, to access the bookstore on the browser, type `localhost:3000`.

+# Endpoints

+There are two HTTP GET method endpoints available:

+- `GET /`.
+Gets all books.
+To retrieve books only in certain category, you can
+  use optional query parameter `category`.
+For example, to get all books in
+  category "Java", the request will look like `GET /?category=Java`.

+- `GET /search?q={title}`.
+Searches books by `title`.
+For example, to get all books
+  that contain "Java" in their title, the request will look like `GET
+  /search?q=Java`.

 # Resource usage stats